dperson/smokeping/README.md

 # How to use this image

+When started the smokeping web inteface will listen on port 80 in the container at the '/smokeping' URI.

 ## Hosting a Smokeping instance on port 8000

     sudo docker run --name smokeping -p 8000:80 -d dperson/smokeping